 Springfield Armory released the Ronin line of 1911s last year with great interest.
-I had the pleasure of reviewing a pair of them and was rather impressed with the quality and feature set.
+I had the pleasure of and was rather impressed with the quality and feature set.
 Attractive two-toned forged steel pistols with genuinely nice fit and finish, excellent triggers, and noteworthy accuracy.
 Late in 2020, Springfield added 10 mm Auto to the Ronin lineup, and I was able to spend a few months with it to compare to its 9 mm and .45 ACP stablemates.

 Aside from the hole in the muzzle and the distinct magazine, the 10 mm Auto version is indistinguishable from the earlier pistols.
 Like the 9 mm Ronin, the 10 mm Auto uses a ramped version of its match barrel.
 The features are unchanged and the same high level of fit and finish was evident throughout the pistol.
 The thin stock panels happened to be a darker shade of wood, but otherwise, the 10 mm Auto was a perfect match to the other caliber Operators.